wsgisler/ponder-and-circle-ci-test/README.md

 ## Introduction

-This is a small Cplex based solver to solve the April 2019 Solver challenge:
+This is a small Cplex based solver to solve the April 2019 Ponder Challenge:

 https://www.research.ibm.com/haifa/ponderthis/challenges/April2019.html